DeviceMonitor#

 show_all – show all devices

-- start() bool #
+- start() bool#

 Starts monitoring the devices, one this has succeeded, the

-messages will be emitted on the bus when the list of devices changes.Added in version 1.4.
+DEVICE_ADDEDandDEVICE_REMOVEDmessages will be emitted on the bus when the list of devices changes.Added in version 1.4.